No Kidding: Women Writers on Bypassing Parenthood, edited by Henriette Mantel, Seal Press, 2013

 When I was young, people who used the word “kid” were quickly corrected and told that a “kid” is a baby goat.
 Well, we humans have stolen their word and often use it to describe our own offspring.
 Funny we don’t call them calves or puppies.
 Unlike humans, goats don’t use birth control.
 If you put a he-goat and a she-goat together at the right time, they will have baby goats.
 Believe it or not, there are actually goat mating videos on YouTube.
 I don’t want to get in trouble for recommending goat porn, but they’re pretty funny.

-No kidding.
 The word “kid” applied to a child apparently traces back to the 13th century with Olde English and Norse origins.
 But how did the word kid come to be used also as a synonym for joking?
 Beats me.

 Have a happy day.